Nurture The Success Of Your Child With These Tools

 Note: My five-year-old uses a reward sheet to track tiny incentives she may earn by carrying out her tasks throughout the week.
 We’ll eventually build in an allowance, but for now, she hasn’t grasped the concept of money.

-I understand that giving my children an allowance may be controversial, but I want them to learn from their errors now so they don’t repeat them later.
+I understand that giving my children an allowance could be controversial, but I want them to learn from their mistakes now so they don’t repeat them later.

 This means I’ve been fighting the temptation to regulate what they buy, even if I cringe or believe their purchase is a terrible choice.